dapr/community/README.md

 We realize that getting feedback on your project publicly may not always be feasible therefore, in addition to the bi-weekly community calls, Dapr maintainers have also set aside some time each week to be available to answer technical questions in a private forum.
 See [community-office-hours](community-office-hours.md)

 ### Dapr blog
-The [Dapr blog](https://blog.dapr.io/posts) has regular posts on release, technical articles and upcoming events.
+The [Dapr blog](https://blog.dapr.io/posts) has regular posts on releases, technical articles and upcoming events.
 If you would like to author a post, reach out to us with a suggestion.

 ## How can I get involved?